Ryan09/terraform-provider-megaport/docs/resources/megaport_vxc.md

 - `b_end`:
     - `port_id` - (Required) The Port that the VXC B-End is attached to.
     - `requested_vlan` - (Required) The VLAN assign to the B-End port.
+    - `inner_vlan` - (Optional) The QinQ C-Tag this VXC is delivered on at the B-End port.

 ## Attributes Reference
 - `uid` - The Port identifier.